ABOUT CONFERENCE 2020

 Track 1: Otology

-Otology is a division of medicine which studies normal and pathological anatomy and physiology of the ear (hearing and vestibular sensory systems and associated structures and functions) as well as their diseases, diagnosis and treatment.
-Otologic surgery usually refers to surgery of the middle ear and mastoid connected to chronic otitis media, such as tympanoplasty, or ear drum surgery, ossiculoplasty, or surgery of the hearing bones, and mastoidectomy.
-Otology also contains surgical treatment of conductive hearing loss, such as stapedectomy surgery for otosclerosis.
-Neurotology, a interrelated field of medicine and subspecialty of Otolaryngology, is the study of diseases of the inner ear, which can leading to hearing and balance disorders.
-Neurotologic surgery generally refers to surgery of the inside ear or surgery that implicates entering the inner ear with risk to the hearing and balance organs, including labyrinthectomy, cochlear implant surgery, and surgery for lumps of the temporal bone, such as intracanlicular acoustic neuromas..
+Otology is a division of medicine which studies normal and pathological anatomy and physiology of the ear as well as their diseases, diagnosis and treatment.
+Otologic surgery usually alludes to medical procedure of the center ear and mastoid connected to chronic otitis media, for example, tympanoplasty, or ear drum medical procedure, ossiculoplasty, or medical procedure of the hearing bones, and mastoidectomy.
+Otology likewise contains careful treatment of conductive hearing misfortune, for example, stapedectomy surgery for otosclerosis.
+Neurotology, an interrelated field of prescription and subspecialty of Otolaryngology, is the study of diseases of the internal ear, which can prompting hearing and balance disorders.
+Neurotologic surgery generally alludes to surgery of the inside ear or medical procedure that implicates entering the inner ear with risk to the hearing and balance organs, including labyrinthectomy, cochlear embed medical procedure, and surgery for lumps of the temporal bone, for example, intracanlicular acoustic neuromas.

 Track 2: Pediatric ENT

-Pediatrics ENT deals with children having mutual illnesses such as tonsillitis, sinusitis and ear infections (otitis media) using the latest strategies for medical treatment and the most advanced techniques for surgical treatment.
-Pediatric Otorhinolaryngology is to focus and disseminate information concerning prevention, cure and care of otorhinolaryngology illnesses in infants and children due to developmental, degenerative, infectious, neoplastic, traumatic, social, psychiatric and monetary causes.
+Pediatrics ENT deals with children having sicknesses, for example, tonsillitis, sinusitis and ear infections (otitis media) utilizing the most recent procedures for medical treatment and the most advanced techniques for surgical treatment.
+Pediatric Otorhinolaryngology is to deal and spread data concerning prevention, cure and care of otorhinolaryngology diseases in babies and children because of developmental, degenerative, infectious, neoplastic, traumatic, social and mental causes.

 Track 3: Otolaryngology

-Otorhinolaryngology (also called otolaryngology and otolaryngology–head and neck surgery) is a surgical subspecialty within medicine that deals with settings of the ear, nose, and throat (ENT) and related structures of the head and neck.
-Doctors who study in this area are called otorhinolaryngologists, otolaryngologists, ENT doctors, ENT surgeons, or head and neck surgeons.
-Patients seek treatment from an otorhinolaryngologist for diseases of the ear, nose, throat, base of the skull, and for the surgical administration of cancers and benign tumors of the head and neck.
+Otorhinolaryngology is a surgical subspecialty inside medicine that deals with the ear, nose, and throat (ENT) and related structures of the head and neck.
+Specialists who deals with this area are called otorhinolaryngologists, otolaryngologists, ENT specialists, ENT surgeons, or head and neck specialists.
+Patients look for treatment from an otorhinolaryngologist for diseases of the ear, nose, throat, base of the skull, and for the malignant growths and benign tumors of the head and neck.

 Track 4: Septoplasty

-Septoplasty is a curative surgical procedure done to straighten the nasal septum, the partition between the two nasal cavities.
-Ideally, the septum should run down the center of the nose.
-When it turns into one of the cavities, it narrows that cavity and delays airflow.
-Deviated nasal septum or “crooked” interior nose can occur at childbirth or as the result of an injury or other trauma.
-If the wall that functions as a separator of both sides of the nose is tilted en route for one side at a degree greater than 50%, it might cause difficulty breathing.
-Frequently the inferior turbinate on the contrary side enlarges, which is labeled compensatory hypertrophy.
-Abnormalities of the septum can lead to nasal obstruction.
+Septoplasty is a therapeudic surgery done to fix the nasal septum, the segment between the two nasal cavities.
+Preferably, the septum should rundown the focal point of the nose.
+When it turns into one of the holes, it narrows that cavity and delay airflow.
+Deviated nasal septum or "crooked" interior nose can happen at childbirth or as the result of damage or other injury.
+If the wall that functions as a separator of both sides of the nose is tilted en route for one side at a degree greater than 50%, it may cause trouble in breathing.
+Frequently the inferior turbinate on the contrary side enlarges, which is marked compensatory hypertrophy.
+Abnormalities of the septum can prompt nasal obstruction.

 Track 5 :Tonsillectomy/Adenoidectomy

-Tonsillectomy is a surgical procedure in which together palatine tonsils (hereafter called "tonsils") are removed from a recess in the side of the pharynx called the tonsillar fossa.
-The method is performed in response to repetitive occurrence of acute tonsillitis, sleep surgery for obstructive sleep apnea, nasal airway obstruction, diphtheria transporter state, snoring, or peritonsillar abscess.
-For children, tonsillectomy is usually combined with an adenoidectomy, which is the exclusion of the adenoid (also known as the "pharyngeal tonsil" or "nasopharyngeal tonsil").
-The amalgamation of these two procedures is called an "adenotonsillectomy" or "T&A".
-Adenoidectomy is special in adults in whom the adenoid is much slighter than in children and rarely causes problems.
+Tonsillectomy is a surgery wherein together palatine tonsils are removed from a break in the side of the pharynx called the tonsillar fossa.
+The technique is performed because of repetitive occurrence of acute tonsillitis, rest medical procedure for obstructive sleep apnea, nasal aviation route hindrance, diphtheria transporter state, snoring, or peritonsillar abscess.
+For Children, tonsillectomy is normally joined with an adenoidectomy, which is the avoidance of the adenoid.
+The amalgamation of these two systems is called an "adenotonsillectomy" or "T&A".
+Adenoidectomy is special in adults in whom the adenoid is a lot slighter than in kids and once in a while causes issues.

 Track 6: Sinus Surgery

-Endoscopic Sinus Surgery is most generally used to treat chronic rhinosinusitis only after all non-surgical treatment choices such as antibiotics, topical nasal corticosteroids, and nasal lavage with saline solutions have been exhausted.
-Chronic rhinosinusitis (CRS) is an inflammatory state in which the nose and at least one sinus convert swollen and interfere with mucus drainage.
-It can be caused by anatomical aspects such as a deviated septum or nasal polyps (growths), as well as infection.
-Symptoms include trouble breathing through the nose, swelling and pain around the nose and eyes, postnasal drainage down the throat, and sweat sleeping.
+Endoscopic Sinus Surgery is most commonly used to treat chronic rhinosinusitis only after all non-surgical treatment choices, for example, anti-toxins, topical nasal corticosteroids, and nasal lavage with saline arrangements have been depleted.
+Chronic rhinosinusitis (CRS) is a inflamatory state in which the nose and at least one sinus convert swollen and meddle with bodily fluid waste.
+It tends to be brought about by anatomical aspects, for example, a deviated septum or nasal polyps (developments), as well as infection.
+Side effects include trouble in breathing through the nose, swelling and pain around the nose and eyes, postnasal drainage down the throat.